psolymos/journal/_posts/2016-01-11-roadmap-for-dc-blog.md

 Once it is written: schedule, and come up with social media marketing plan ([Buffer](http://buffer.com), Pablo images, etc.)

-Need a pool of picture that relates to DC.

 Jean-Clode?

 Rendering DC examples is figured out: see `dcexamples/lab`.
 This means that examples can be written up as blog post and instantly made available as example.

+## Stock images

+Need a pool of picture that relates to DC.

+Have to be distictive.

+* Distance blur + perspective on:
+  - gridded notebook paper (from above)
+  - blueprint style (blue on white, or inverse)
+  - black/green/white board (from side)
+  - computer screen (slightly pixelated)

+* Use:
+  - relevant math formulae (latex or hand written)
+  - hand drawn graphs
+  - computer code
+  - computer based graphics